Illinois Environmental Protection Agency

-The current acting director of the Illinois EPA is John J. Kim.
+The current director of the Illinois EPA is James Jennings.

 History

 The Illinois EPA was established in July 1970, shortly after the first Earth Day.
 Governor Richard Ogilvie signed into law the Illinois Environmental Protection Act (PA 76-2429), which became effective on July 1, 1970, and created the Illinois EPA.
 Illinois was the first US state with a comprehensive environmental protection act.
 This was the same year that the United States Environmental Protection Agency was created.

 Structure

 The agency's headquarters is located in Springfield, with a laboratory in Springfield, and field offices centered in Champaign, Marion, Elgin, Rockford, Moline, Des Plaines, Collinsville, and Peoria.
 The Illinois EPA is composed of three main Bureaus: